 \section{Preprocessing of Proof Tree}

-Let $ \tau $ be a cut-free proof of $ G_0$ in Main Lemma in $ {\rm {\bf GL}}$ by Lemma 2.15.
-Starting with $ \tau $, we will construct a proof $ \tau^{\ast}$ which contains no application of $(EC)$ and have some other properties in this section.
+Let $ \tau $ be a cut-free proof of $ G_0$ in Main theorem in $ {\rm {\bf GL}}$ by Lemma 2.15.
+Starting with $ \tau $, we will construct a proof $ \tau^{\ast}$ which contains no application of $(EC)$ and has some other properties in this section.

 \begin{lemma} (i) If $ \vdash _{\rm {\bf GL}} \Gamma _1 \Rightarrow A,\Delta _1 $ and $ \vdash _{\rm {\bf GL}} \Gamma _2 \Rightarrow B,\Delta _2 $

 (ii) If $ \vdash _{\rm {\bf GL}} \Gamma _1,A \Rightarrow \Delta _1 $ and $ \vdash _{\rm {\bf GL}} \Gamma _2,B \Rightarrow \Delta _2 $ \end{lemma}